kevinawongw/Robotics-Swarm-Project/README.md

 >* Creation of robot controllers using Python
 >* Working in a team environment using Agile Methodologies
 >* Using GitHub for Version Control of Project

+**Refer to the 'Planning & Documentation' Folder for a more in-depth explanation of the implementation.